cboi10/Phishing-Website-Detection-Model/README.md

 ## How Do We Detect It?
 We employ Machine Learning techniques to detect whether a particular website is phishing or not.
 Specifically, we use Logistic Regression based on the semantic and network-based features of the URL.
 A manual threshold has been set to optimize the true positive rate.

-The detailed implementation can be found in the [notebook on Kaggle](https://www.kaggle.com/code/tenzintsundue/phishing-website-detection).
+The detailed implementation can be found in the `Analysis-and-Model.ipynb`.

 ## About the API
 An API has been created to provide prediction results.
 The response is in JSON format and includes the following fields: